© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Four bowl barrows immediately north west of Maiden Castle is a scheduled monument protected by Historic England under reference 1015776.
 View the official record →

-The Four bowl barrows immediately north west of Maiden Castle are a group of Bronze Age funerary monuments situated on the chalk downland near the Iron Age hillfort of Maiden Castle in Dorset.
+Four bowl barrows immediately north west of Maiden Castle is a Neolithic or Early Bronze Age funerary monument group located on the chalk downland near the famous hillfort of Maiden Castle in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015776.

 Four bowl barrows immediately north west of Maiden Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015776.